What Is DVCS Anyway?

 It was a great idea.
 Many innovations have sprung from the collaborative way open source DVCS brought developers together.

 The nature of software development activities has changed a lot since 2005.
-That was when DVCS began its climb in popularity.
+That was when distributed version control began its climb in popularity.
 The original Linux hackers drove the need for a new, free version control system to support their work on the kernel.
 It was great because developers were working mostly from home and contributing to the same project.

 Today, there are far more challenging requirements.
 An enterprise has numerous projects going at the same time, each potentially made up of thousands of files.
 It is an explosion of code.
 Projects often include code and non-code assets, artifacts, containers, and even graphics, audio, movies, and other binaries.
-DVCS just can’t keep up with the demands.
+Distributed version control systems just can’t keep up with the demands.

 Speed and Security Shortfalls

 Let’s start with performance.
 It is no longer a handful of developers working from home on a project.
 Now, it can be hundreds or thousands of contributors.
 For example, Android OS code consists of upwards of 1,100 repositories.
-Continuous Integration (CI) builds can take forever on DVCS.
+Continuous Integration (CI) builds can take forever.
 And the result — developers spending time waiting for pass/fail results — is costly.

-Security is now a far greater concern then back in DVCS’ prime.
+Security is now a far greater concern than it used to be.
 Developers downloading an entire code base onto a laptop is problematic even without the risk of attacks, which are increasingly prevalent.
 From a security standpoint, you want to follow the principle of least privilege with all your systems, and this includes the version control system.
-This is cumbersome or impossible to do with DVCS, when the unit of granularity is an entire repo.
+This is cumbersome or impossible to do, when the unit of granularity is an entire repo.

 Redundant Backup Plans